 I went to a four year medical program, so I am biased towards four year programs but intrinsically there is nothing wrong with three year programs.
 I think shorter programs appeal to certain people and can work well for them.

 How Do Three Year Programs Work?

 How is it possible to compress four years of medical school education into three years?
-The answer is that they don’t take breaks.
+The answer is that you don’t take breaks.
 At McMaster and Calgary, students don’t have summer vacations during their first and second year.
-Instead, they receive a shorter break, typically two weeks, before their next school year begins.
+Instead, they receive a short break, typically two weeks, before their next school year begins.

 At the end of the day, these three year schools receive roughly the same total amount of pre-clinical and clinical training.

 One Year Less of School – For people who have finished an undergrad degree, perhaps did an advanced degree, maybe even a PhD, a year less of school can mean a lot.
 Older applicants or people from non-traditional backgrounds might want to be done school sooner, so they can move forward with their lives.

 Finances – The money you save in a three year program can be quite substantial.
 One less year of tuition can save you $15-20k.
 The year you save is also a year less of being in the red.
 Instead you get a year of income albeit a resident salary.
 The financial difference might come out to be $50,000.
 In the long run it might not be life-changing but with graduate debt so high, every bit counts.

 Continuous Learning – Not having large gaps of time in your learning can help with retaining knowledge.
 Three year programs are more intense.
 Being completely immersed in an environment is one of the quickest ways to grow.
 It forces you to be efficient with your time and make the most of opportunities given to you